 Bleach vapors can harm your lungs and respiratory tract, so it is definitely not advised to use bleach as an effective bed bug remedy.

-About the only effective use of bleach on bed bugs is using it regularly on white clothes and sheets while washing them in a very hot wash cycle.
-That being said, hot water or steam alone will kill bed bugs without the need for additional chemicals.
+The only effective use of bleach on bed bugs is to use it regularly on white clothes and sheets while washing them in a very hot wash cycle.
+Hot water or steam alone will kill bed bugs without the need for additional chemicals.

 Does Bleach Repel Bed Bugs?